 Mixed media busts, Patrice Lumumba and Mobutu, collaboration, Nicola Holgate and Maurice Mbikayi.
-On display at Zeitz Mocaa, Cape Town, as part of a group exhibition (Im still waiting to credited as co creator in this collaboration...why?)
+On display at Zeitz Mocaa, Cape Town, as part of a group exhibition until September 22nd 2019.

 The Dolls house and "over the wall" neighborhood paintings can now be visited at Chandler House, 53 Church street, Cape Town.
 One of my favorite galleries in the city.
 Its First Thursday this week!
 Be sure to swing by to have a look and say hi.